AqeelSalam/Reddit-AJAX/README.md

 ## Deliverables

+- As users click a navigation element, the appropriate section should load without going to a new page.
-- Replicate the list of stories for each section, with the story image, link, and any relevant information
+- Replicate the list of stories for each section, with the story image, link, and any relevant information.
-- Allow the user to click the story link or image to go to the actual URL of the story
+- Allow the user to click the story link or image to go to the actual URL of the story.
-- For now, **don't** worry about giving users the ability to upvote or downvote the story
+- For now, **don't** worry about giving users the ability to upvote/downvote the story or anything else that can't be done without an access key.

 ## Challenges

-- Refactor your code to be more object oriented or make use of prototypes
-- Now that we've redone the original homepage, let's now come up with our own mind blowing UI using Bootstrap and their data
 - The call examples above only give you results for the first page.
-See if you can Google how to go beyond the first page of results and give them a way to navigate to other pages
+See if you can Google how to go beyond the first page of results and give them a way to navigate to other pages within a section.
+- Refactor your code to be more object oriented or make use of prototypes.
+- Now that we've redone the original homepage, let's now come up with our own mind blowing UI using Bootstrap, make it responsive.